openvstorage/ovs-documentation/Installation/ansible.md

 For a full overview of the seperate repo to install Open vStorage through Ansible: https://github.com/openvstorage/dev_ops/tree/fargo-release3

 #### Older versions:
-* For a full overview of the seperate releases: https://github.com/openvstorage/dev_ops/releases
+* For a full overview of the seperate releases, click [here](https://github.com/openvstorage/dev_ops/releases).
-* To install a `eugene-updates` just follow the instrunctions on the `release02` branch: https://github.com/openvstorage/dev_ops/tree/release2.0
+* To install a `eugene-updates` just follow the instrunctions on the `release02` branch, click [here](https://github.com/openvstorage/dev_ops/tree/release2.0)